0xsquid/widget-integrations/packages/squid-v2/nextjs/next-13/README.md

 ## Set up your integrator id

-Go to `src/pages/index.tsx` and update the integrator id.
+Go to `src/pages/index.tsx` and add your integrator id to the widget config:

 ```diff
 <SquidWidget